wrobins/cordova-plugin-msal/README.md

 cordova plugin add cordova-plugin-msal --variable TENANT_ID=your-tenant-guid-here --variable CLIENT_ID=your-client-guid-here --variable KEY_HASH=S0m3K3yh4shH3re=
 </pre>
 ### If you're using OutSystems
+You should use my [forge component](https://www.outsystems.com/forge/Component_Overview.aspx?ProjectId=8038).
+But if you want to implement a wrapper yourself, or if you're here because you're using that component and you want additional documentation, continue reading:

 Be sure to grab a release tagged with OutSystems-*.
 I have a separate branch for OutSystems because as of this writing, MABS (MABS 6.x) does not support AndroidX features, which are now a standard part of the Android MSAL library.
 I had to do some finagling with a custom build of the library with AndroidX features stripped out to avoid getting an error trying to build it with MABS.

 A side effect of this is the authorizationUserAgent option is locked on WEBVIEW, since the other options rely on AndroidX.